chadgeary/cloudoffice/oci/README.md

 # cat ~/.ssh/id_rsa.pub

 # mgmt_cidr
 # an IP range granted webUI, instance SSH access.
-Also permitted PiHole DNS if dns_novpn = 1 (default).
-# deploying from home?
-This should be your public IP address with a /32 suffix.
+# Deploying from home and only want to access it while at home?
+Set to your public IP address with a /32 suffix.
+# Want worldwide access?
+Set to 0.0.0.0/0

 # oci_config_profile
 # The location of the oci config file (created by `oci setup config`)